adenzil/todolist/README.md

 # todolist
-To do list in angular js
+A to do list in angular js
 for demo click <a href="http://adenzil.github.io/todolist">here</a>